DeltaRCM/DeltaMetrics/docs/source/reference/index.rst

 =============

-This page gives an overview of all public proffilo objects, functions and methods.
+This page gives an overview of all public DeltaMetrics objects, functions and methods.

 .. toctree::